Dipaksinh2/Dipaksinh2/README.md

 ## What I'm Doing

-- 🔭 I’m currently working on **Developing a dynamic web application integrating React Js, SpringBoot, Java, MicroServices, and MYSQL for enhanced user experiences.**
+- 🔭 I’m currently working on **Developing a dynamic web application integrating React JS, SpringBoot, Java, MicroServices, and MYSQL for enhanced user experiences.**

-- 🌱 I’m currently learning ** AWS, Stretch, Kubernetes** & more
+- 🌱 I’m currently learning **GCP, ElasticSearch, MongoDB** & more

 - 👯 I’m looking to collaborate on **Innovative web development projects that push the boundaries of technology and user experience.
 Particularly interested in collaborations that aim to solve real-world problems through cutting-edge web applications.**